top of page

 Families across South Los Angeles choose us because we offer:

-• Pediatric-focused orthodontic care
+✔ Pediatric-focused orthodontic care in a welcoming environment

-• Bilingual English + Spanish team
+✔ Bilingual English + Spanish team

-• Medi-Cal / PPO friendly options
+✔ Medi-Cal and PPO friendly options

 We help children feel comfortable while building healthy smiles.